danirus/django-comments-xtd/docs/tutorial.rst

 Now we have the form and the core templates integrated with the Bootstrap_ framework.
 You can visit a blog post and give it a try.
 Remember that to get the comment confirmation request by email you must sign out of the admin interface.

-You might want to adapt the design of the rest of ref:`ref-templates` provided by django-comments-xtd.
+You might want to adapt the design of the rest of :ref:`ref-templates` provided by django-comments-xtd.

 .. _Bootstrap: http://getbootstrap.com